dascolari/sample/README.md

 # sample
-coding sample for pre-doc apps
+this repo contains a coding sample for pre-doc apps